 Learn about diamond treatments for colour and clarity such as HPHT, coating, irradiation, fracture-filling, and laser drilling

-Learn and identify the common diamond look-a-likes (simulants) such as synthetic moissanite, cubic zirconia, zircon, synthetic rutile, ST, GGG and YAG
+Learn and identify the common diamond look-a-likes (simulants) such as laboratory-grown moissanite, cubic zirconia, zircon, laboratory-grown rutile, ST, GGG and YAG

-Learn about synthetic diamonds (man-made / lab-grown diamonds)
+Learn about laboratory-grown diamonds (man-made / lab-grown diamonds)